rnpbr/opennetworking-docs/docs/en/index.md

 ### 6. **Laboratory (Docker Stack)**

-The simulation is executed in a laboratory environment using a Docker stack.
-The defined topology is reproduced, allowing testing and validation.
+The simulation is executed in a lab environment using a Docker stack.
+The defined topology is reproduced, allowing for testing and validation.

 ### 7. **Graphite**